-For this post I really don’t need any words, the pictures will explain why you should plant echinacea in your landscape.
-But since this is a blog (and I make the rules) I’ll share with you why I like it in the garden and where I’ve planted it!
+For this post I really don’t need any words, the pictures will explain why you should plant echinacea (coneflowers) in your landscape.
+But since this is a blog I have to tell you why I like echinacea in the garden and where I’ve planted it!

 Echincea is one of the easiest plants I’ve found to grow.
 Once it’s established there is very little care needed.
 It seems to like a well drained location and tolerates drought conditions very well.
 The range of hybrids that are available are nothing short of amazing.
 I’m not a fan of the mutant versions (the double deckers) but one of these days a pairing of ‘Tomato Soup’ and ‘Mac and Cheese’ will find its way to my garden.
 Until then the garden is filled with other more common coneflowers but that doesn’t mean any less significant.

 The hybrid coneflower I do have is ‘Sunset’ (z.
 4-9) which is in our birdbath garden.
 It was bought as one of two ‘Sunset’ coneflowers at the time but one faded from view and was lost forever in foliage.
 Many of the coneflowers in the BigSky series of hybrids are crosses between Echinacea purpurea and Echinacea paradoxa.